jmlisowski/simplelib.js/README.md

 # simplelib.js
 simplelib.js is, well, a simple JS library.
 Download the .zip file, extract it and put the simplelib.js file in the folder you are working in.
+You can delete the other files.
 Now you can put it in your javascript code by putting this in the main html file:
 ```html
 <script src="simplelib.js"></script>